Generative Neural Operators through Diffusion Last Layer: Diffusion Last Layer Neural Operators

 \subsection{Operator Encoder}

-Given the dataset $\mathcal{D}$ in \eqref{eq:dataset}, we learn a conditional encoder--decoder for the target field $u$ given the input $a$ using a neural operator feature extractor, which we refer to as an \emph{operator encoder}.
-Concretely, we represent $u$ via a rank-$r$ expansion
+Given the dataset $\mathcal{D}$ in \eqref{eq:dataset}, we learn an \emph{operator encoder} consisting of two components: an input dependent basis generator and an output coefficient encoder.
+The basis generator is a neural operator $\mathtt{NO}_\psi$ that maps the input field $a$ to basis functions $\Phi_a$, while the coefficient encoder $\mathtt{NF}_\varphi$ maps the target field $u$ to coefficients $\xi$.
+Concretely, we represent $u$ by a rank-$r$ expansion